JakovTomasic/no-headache.nix/README.md

 Running `runAllVms` runs all VMs from the last built `configs.nix`.

 All arguments'll be forwarded to script for running each individual VM.
 See [Run individual vm](#run-individual-vm) to see options.

+### Build disk images

+Run the build command with `--images` argument to, along VMs, build the full disk images, too.
+Full command example: `buildVms -c examples/disk-images/configs.nix --images`

+About disk images:
+- Image will be built only for configurations with defined `diskImage` option.
+- This project doesn't implement method to run images.
+Run them in supported hypervisors or on bare metal.
+- For configuring images see option `diskImage` in [configuration instructions](TODO).
+  - TODO: add link here
+- Image generator ignores `count` option.
+It'll generate single image for each configuration with defined `diskImage` option.
+  - That means environment variable *MACHINE_INDEX* is always 1 and *MACHINE_NAME* is equal to *MACHINE_BASE_NAME*.
+- Minimal *raw* image (e.g. the ones from the *disk-images* example) is 3.1 GB large.
+Image file size for *qcow2* format is 1.7 GB and *qcow2-compressed* format 550 MB.
+- The generated images will remain in the nix store until you clean it with `nix store gc` (see [Storage cleanup](#storage-cleanup)).

+Symlink to built image will be generated in the `result` directory.
+Copy it somewhere else to use it.
+Also see the image file permissions and file owner.

 ## SSH